Oushak rugs have been a renowned and highly sought-after category of Oriental rugs since the 15th century.

-Oushak rugs are traditional Turkish rugs named after the city where it originated from.
-These rugs originated in Oushak, one of the larger cities located in Western Anatolia in Turkey.
+Oushak rugs are traditional Turkish rugs named after the city where they originated from.
+These rugs originated in Oushak, a larger city in Western Anatolia in Turkey.

-Western Anatolia was a major rug producing region starting from the early days of the Ottoman Empire up until the early 20th century.
+Western Anatolia was a major rug-producing region from the early days of the Ottoman Empire until the early 20th century.

-Oushak are still produced in this region.
+Oushak is still produced in this region.
 They are also known as Usak rugs.
-Although Oushak rugs originated in Turkey, today Pakistan has emerged as a main producer of these gorgeous hand-knotted rugs.
+Although Oushak rugs originated in Turkey, today, Pakistan has become the main producer of these gorgeous hand-knotted rugs.

 How Oushak Rugs Are Woven